-2. Other Policies and/or Procedures
+3. Other Policies and/or Procedures

 - a.
 Course Structure-The course utilizes three class sessions per week at 50 minutes each and incorporates a variety of teaching formats. - b.
 A Framework for Understanding Poverty paper-students write a paper, four to five typewritten pages, dealing with concepts of generational poverty found in A Framework for Understanding Poverty by Payne.
 Students will discuss application of concepts as they relate to low-income persons worked with in the Tulsa community both during current and previous semesters.
 The paper will provide a recommended policy to address the book's concepts. - c.
 There Are No Children Here paper-Students write a five (5)-page typewritten paper giving reactions to the book.
 The discussion should include comments on the family system of LaJoe, the community of Henry Horner, its power structure (gangs), law enforcement, education, and social service systems.
 Discuss strengths and liabilities of this family system and what relevant social policies that could assist this family and those like it. - d.
-Policy Assessment Paper-students will write a 12-15 page paper conducting an analysis on a social welfare policy of choice. - e.
+Policy Assessment Paper-students will write a 12-15 page paper conducting an analysis on a specific social welfare policy following presentation format. - e.
 Power Point Discussion-students will prepare a Power Point presentation, based on their Policy Assessment Paper, for discussion in class. - f.
-Social Policy Scrapbook-students will submit a digital scrapbook of 12 articles and commentary on a current social welfare policy being discussed nationally (or on the state level) during the spring semester. - g.
-Attend two (2) community events: City Council meeting, Planitulsa planning session, etc. - h.
+Reflection Papers-students will submit 5 reflection papers on relevant social policy topics selected by the professor. - g.
+Attend four (4) community events: 2 x NASW meetings, City Council meeting, School Board meeting, etc. - h.
 Examinations--Four unit exams are given.
-Each exam is essay in format and worth 100 points.

-i.
-Missed Exams

-- (1) All missed exams must be made up by the end of the week following the originally scheduled exam. - (2) Excused misses--no points are deducted for legitimate excuses from Administration, physician, nurse, or professional counselor. - (3) Unexcused misses--The makeup exam must be processed on the appropriate form with payment of late fee prior to taking the exam. - j.
+Each exam is essay in format and worth 100 points. - i.
+Missed Exams - (1) All missed exams must be made up by the end of the week following the originally scheduled exam. - (2) Excused misses--no points are deducted for legitimate excuses from Administration, physician, nurse, or professional counselor. - (3) Unexcused misses--The makeup exam must be processed on the appropriate form with payment of late fee prior to taking the exam. - j.
 Changes--Class attendance is considered an essential component of the course requirements.
 Therefore, any changes in syllabi, assignments, exams, or other requirements announced in class by the instructor are considered to constitute adequate and sufficient notice.
 It is the student's responsibility to be aware of any such changes and to contact the instructor if he or she is unsure of what is expected. - k.
 Office Hours--Office hours are announced in class.
 If the student cannot make the hours, see the instructor after class or leave a message on voice mail with contact times.
-An appointment can be arranged. - 1.
-Students are expected to attend classes and to participate in class activities and discussion.
+An appointment can be arranged.

+- 1. Students are expected to attend classes and to participate in class activities and discussion.
 Consequently, good attendance is rewarded by adding five points to the student's final score if he or she has no unexcused absences. - m.
 The student who has one-to-two unexcused absences receives no point penalties.
 The student who has more than two unexcused absences has a five-point deduction from his or her final score for each absence beyond two - n.
 Three tardies are treated as one unexcused absence. - o.
 Cheating/Palgiarism--Students suspected of cheating receive no points for that exam or quiz with no opportunity for a makeup.
 Additionally, they face possible disciplinary action by the University.
 Any student suspected of plagiarism receives no points for that written assignment with no opportunity for a makeup.
 Additionally, he or she faces possible disciplinary action by the University.
 All appeals to the contrary must be typed and copies submitted to the chairperson of the department and to the instructor.